rendeviluke/calc-UJ/README.md

 # calc-UJ
-A simple calculator in C.
+A basic calculator for college project.